URI-ABD/clam/python/distances/README.md

 ### SIMD-Accelerated Vector Distances

 These benchmarks were run on vectors of 1,000 dimensions, and each benchmark was run at least 10,000 times.
-The multiplication factor, in the Min, Max, and Mean columns, is the factor by which the Rust implementation is faster than the SciPy implementation.
+The multiplication factors, in the right half of the table, show the speed of the Rust implementation relative to the SciPy implementation.

 |              Benchmark | Min     | Max     | Mean    | Min (+)         | Max (+)         | Mean (+)        |
 |------------------------|---------|---------|---------|-----------------|-----------------|-----------------|